Neyami/Controllable-NPCs/README.md

 1) Download and put it in svencoop_addons, keeping directories
 2) Add `map_script controlnpc/cnpc` to the map.cfg
 3) uuuuuuuuuuuuhhhhhhhh
-4) Place or spawn `info_cnpc_monstername`, add weapon_name to the map.cfg, or `.player_give @me weapon_name`
+4a) Place or spawn `info_cnpc_monstername`, add weapon_name to the map.cfg, or `.player_give @me weapon_name`
+4b) info_cnpc entities can also be set to trigger only
 5) Press the primary attack to turn into the monster, or use the holographic representation
 6) ????
 7) PROFIT